 Moving on after treatment for melanoma skin cancer

-For many people with melanoma, treatment may remove or destroy the cancer.
+For many people with melanoma, treatment can remove or destroy the cancer.
 Finishing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer growing or coming back.
 (When cancer comes back after treatment, it is called a recurrence.)
 This is a very common concern in people who have had cancer.

 It may take a while before your fears lessen.
 But it may help to know that many cancer survivors have learned to live with this uncertainty and are leading full lives.
 Our document called Living With Uncertainty: The Fear of Cancer Recurrence gives more detailed information on this.

 For others, the melanoma may never go away completely.
 These people may get regular treatment with immunotherapy, targeted therapy, chemotherapy, or other treatments to try to help keep the cancer in check.
 Learning to live with cancer that doesn’t go away can be hard and very stressful.
 It has its own type of uncertainty.
 When Cancer Doesn’t Go Away has more information about this.

 Even if you have completed treatment, your doctors will still want to watch you closely.
-Follow-up is needed to watch for treatment side effects and to check for cancer that has come back or spread.
+Follow-up is needed to watch for treatment side effects and to check for signs the cancer has come back or spread.
 This is a good time for you to ask your health care team any questions you need answered and to discuss any concerns you might have.